akshayshanker/FUES/README.md

 and also the unrefined endogenous grids for each age.
 For a given age, we then compute the upper envelope using DC-EGM and FUES.
 The upper envelopes are compared on the optimal endogenous grid points as determined by DC-EGM.

-(Compared on optimal points to avoid picking up errors arising from different the interpolation steps used by DC-EGM and FUES.
+(Compared on optimal points to avoid picking up errors arising from different interpolation steps used by DC-EGM and FUES.
 DC-EGM interpolates line  segments on the unrefined grid while FUES first calculates the optimal points then interpolates over the unrefined grid.)